-Many Business to Business (B2B) are reluctant to venture and make a presence in the social media world.
-Which is a valid concern.
+Many Business to Business (B2B) companies are reluctant to venture and make a presence in the social media world.
+And is a valid concern.
 Business to Consumer (B2C) companies are doing above and beyond in social media platforms.
 Look at Adidas Instagram pure visual-gasm.
 The success of B2C companies in social media is casting a shadow on B2B companies.

 Therefore, at the end of the day business companies are run by a human, a person like you.
 A person who most probably have an Instagram account, and a Facebook account.
-Thus, your job is to find those people and market your content to those like-minded audience.
+Thus, your job is to find those people and market your content to that like-minded audience.
 For instance, Novartis is a Pharmaceutical company, if you look at their Instagram you will not find a single post that is promoting a drug or self-serving.
 They are constantly focusing on the human aspect, by showing you their employees.

 View this post on Instagram